enriqueasegura/Fmethod/README.md

 https://facet.slac.stanford.edu

-We have accomplished this by simulating the FACET-II beamline using ZEMAX, https://en.wikipedia.org/wiki/Zemax, testing a first-principle model of laser transport implemented using Lasers by Siegman as well as numerous research papers on Ray Tracing Optics.
+We have accomplished this by simulating the FACET-II beamline using ZEMAX, https://en.wikipedia.org/wiki/Zemax, testing a first-principle model of laser transport implemented using Lasers by Siegman as well as numerous research papers on Ray Tracing Optics (see https://link.springer.com/article/10.1007/BF00619988, https://www.osapublishing.org/josaa/abstract.cfm?uri=josaa-11-10-2633)

 https://www.osapublishing.org/books/bookshelf/lasers.cfm.